RockyCott/IoT-Edge-Computing-Load-Balancing/README.md

 The AI model used for load balancing is a basic classification model loaded from the ai_model.pkl file.
 You can replace this model with your own machine learning model by training it on relevant data and saving it in joblib format.

-## Code Structure
-- rust/axum_node/: Contains the Rust code for the edge nodes.
-- python/sensor_simulation.py: Python script to simulate IoT sensor data.
-- docker-compose.yml: Docker configuration to run multiple nodes.
+## Why Consider it an Architectural Framework?

+1. **Scalable Architecture**: It provides a layered design that allows easy expansion of devices, data, and edge nodes, ensuring the system can grow as needed without sacrificing performance.
+2. **Standardization**: By implementing strict naming conventions, API standards, and modular components, the framework promotes consistency and best practices across all components.
+3. **Edge Focused**: Unlike traditional IoT solutions, this framework emphasizes the importance of processing data at the edge, closer to the source, minimizing latency and reducing load on central servers.
+4. **Customizable Components**: The framework is highly modular, allowing for integration of new sensors, edge devices, and cloud components without disrupting the core system.

+Whether you're building a small IoT project or a complex network of edge devices, the SixEyes Edge Framework offers a standardized approach to design, development, and deployment.

-## Future Improvements
+## Name Justification
-- Advanced AI Models: Replace the basic model with more sophisticated algorithms to make more complex load-balancing decisions.

-- Edge Caching: Implement edge caching mechanisms to reduce latency.
-Security: Add authentication and authorization mechanisms to secure inter-node communication.
+The framework is named **SixEyes Edge** as an homage to **Gojo Satoru's *Six Eyes* technique** from ***Jujutsu Kaisen***, which grants him unparalleled **perception and control**.
+In a similar fashion, the framework enables the seamless monitoring and management of data generated by IoT devices at the edge, ensuring optimized data processing and scalability.
+Just as Gojo's *Six Eyes* allows him to perceive everything with precision, this framework is designed to handle complex IoT environments with clarity and efficiency, allowing developers to manage networks of devices and edge computing nodes in a flexible and scalable manner.

 ## Contributing

 If you'd like to contribute, feel free to submit a pull request or open an issue to discuss improvements.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Thank you for using and reviewing about SixEyes Edge. ❤️